fairagro/m4.4_sciwin_client/README.md

 ## 🚀 About

-Computational workflows, which describe complex, multi-step procedures for automated execution, are essential for ensuring reproducibility, scalability, and efficiency in scientific research.
-The **FAIRagro Scientific Workflow Infrastructure (SciWIn)** supports scientists to create, execute, share, and publish these workflows, fostering collaboration and transparency.
+Computational workflows, which define complex, multi-step procedures for automated execution, are crucial for ensuring reproducibility, scalability, and efficiency in scientific research.
+The FAIRagro Scientific Workflow Infrastructure (SciWIn) empowers scientists to create, execute, share, and publish these workflows, promoting collaboration and transparency.

+This repository consists of two complementary tools: **SciWIn-Client** and **SciWIn-Studio** (currently in testing).

-Reproducibility in computational research is vital for efficient collaboration, verifying results and ensuring transparency.
-Yet it remains challenging due to complex workflows, inconsistent data management and the reliance on specific software environments. **SciWIn Client** is a command-line tool designed to easily create, record, annotate and execute computational workflows.
-SciWIn Client enables researchers to interactively use intuitive commands to keep track of tasks such as as data-extraction, -cleaning, -transformation, -analysis, -visualization and computational simulation.
-Automated and standardised workflows minimise sources of error and support transparent and reproducible Open Science.
+Reproducibility in computational research is essential for effective collaboration, result verification, and maintaining transparency.
+However, it remains challenging due to complex workflows, inconsistent data management practices, and dependencies on specific software environments. **SciWIn-Client** is a command-line tool designed to simplify the creation, recording, annotation, and execution of computational workflows.
+It enables researchers to interactively use intuitive commands to track tasks such as data extraction, cleaning, transformation, analysis, visualization, and computational simulation.
+By automating and standardizing workflows, SciWIn-Client minimizes error sources and supports transparent, reproducible Open Science practices.

+**SciWIn-Studio** provides a graphical user interface that makes workflow management accessible to researchers who prefer visual tools over command-line interactions, offering an intuitive alternative for designing and executing computational workflows without requiring terminal expertise.

 ## 🏗️ How to Build and Test
 This project is being developed using Rust and Cargo.
-To run the source code use `cargo run`, to build use `cargo build`.
+To run SciWIn-Client you can just use `cargo run` to run from source code, to build use `cargo build`.

-To run the tests use `cargo test` or `cargo test -- --nocapture` to output logs.
+To run the tests use `cargo nextest` or `bacon nextest` to run as watcher (implying that bacon and nextest are installed).

 ```bash
 # Clone the repository